Manul28/AI_GYM-1/README.md

-# AI_GYM-1
+# AI_GYM Using Deep Learning
 AI-GYM DETECTION using Deep Learning and OpenCV
-In this, We have used Mediapipe
+In this, We have used Mediapipe.